LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 .. note:: In general, RAJA execution policies for ``RAJA::forall`` and
           ``RAJA::kernel`` are different.
-A summary of all RAJA execution policies that may be used with ``RAJA::forall`` or ``RAJA::kernel`` may be found in :ref:`policies-label`.
+A summary of all RAJA execution policies that may be used with ``RAJA::forall`` or ``RAJA::kernel`` may be found in :ref:`feat-policies-label`.

 A discussion of how to construct ``RAJA::KernelPolicy`` types and available ``RAJA::statement`` types can be found in